geneweb/geneweb.github.io/source/overview/index.rst

 Overview
 ========

-How to start a Geneweb server
+How to start a GeneWeb server
 -----------------------------

 Starting the server
 ~~~~~~~~~~~~~~~~~~~

-Starting a Geneweb web server requires two tools:
+Starting a GeneWeb web server requires two tools:

 - :code:`gwd`, the actual web server;
 - :code:`setup`, the database setup portal.